-If a student receives a semester grade that is an "F" in any core subject such as Math, Science, Language Arts, or Social Studies, the student will be give the option to attend the After-School Program the following semester.
+If a student receives a semester grade that is an "F" in any core subject such as Math, Science, Language Arts, or Social Studies, the student will be given the option to attend the After-School Program.

-The After-School program runs Monday, Tuesday and Thursday from 3:40-4:30 p.m.
+The After-School program runs Monday, Tuesday, and Thursday from 3:40-4:30 p.m.
 On Wednesday, the After-School program runs from 2:40-3:30 p.m.